Human Health

 UND’s SMHS and allied health disciplines are major providers of the state’s healthcare workforce.
 UND’s allied health disciplines (nursing, social work, occupational therapy, physical therapy, physician assistant, public health, kinesiology) provide valuable training for the North Dakota healthcare community (e.g., the majority of North Dakota’s nurses are UND graduates) and carry out research.

-federal grant enabled UND to work with NDSU, Sanford, and others to determine unique ways to better prevent and treat cancer in North Dakota.
+Million dollars in federal grants enabled UND to work with NDSU, Sanford, and others to determine unique ways to better prevent and treat cancer in North Dakota.

 With the state's only medical school, UND has a long history of expertise, research and excellence.